ROOM DARKENING VS BLACKOUT VS DIMOUT CURTAINS: WHAT’S THE DIFFERENCE?

 - You enjoy total darkness as you sleep.
 Blackout curtains will block all light even as the sun starts rising, helping you to get longer, deeper sleep.

 - You work night shifts.
 If you need to rest during the height of the day, you certainly don’t want any sunlight to be present in your room.
-Blackout curtains will prevent this from occurring while reducing external noises, allowing you to enjoy undisturbed sleep.
+Blackout curtains will prevent this from occurring while reducing external noises, allowing you to enjoy undisturbed sleep even during daytime.

 - Partial light adds to the function of the room.
-For instance, you may choose to hang room darkening curtains in your office to assist with the glare of your computer.
-Or, perhaps you have a man cave that would benefit from a darker design but could still use some minimal light to enjoy the space.
+For instance, you may choose to hang room darkening curtains in your office to cancel the glare of your computer.
+Or, perhaps you have a man cave that would benefit from a darker aesthetic but could still use some minimal light to enjoy the space.